bmosoluciones/now-lms/README.md

 ```

-NOW-LMS also will work with MySQL or MariaDB just change the image of the database container and set the correct connect string.
+NOW-LMS also will work with MySQL or MariaDB just change the image of the database container and set the correct,
+connect string.
+SQLite also will work if you will serve a few users.